Induced phase transitions and spontaneous symmetry breaking based on the renormalized Ginzburg-Landau theory: The renormalized Ginzburg-Landau theory

+where the phenomenological renormalized quadratic coefficient $r(d, T) = r_0(T - T_{c}) + \Omega(d, T)$.
+This new coefficient takes into account the fluctuations on the two-point correlation function, which implies the destruction of the long-range order, as predicted by the mean-field theory~\cite{Landau1,Ginzburg,Stanley,Hohenberg1}.

-contains important information about regulating the anisotropy of the order parameter.
-By competing with $r_0(T - T_c)$, the function $\Omega(d, T)$ helps eliminate divergences in field theory \cite{roger1}.
+By competing with $r_0(T - T_c)$ in the renormalized Ginzburg-Landau Hamiltonian Eq.~\eqref{eq8bis}, the dimension-dependent function $\Omega(d, T)$ helps eliminate divergences in field theory~\cite{Tsague}.
 We conceptualize the renormalization process as a collection of techniques designed to address the infinities that arise in calculated thermodynamic quantities.
 This is achieved by modifying expressions of these quantities to account for the effects of their self-interactions.
 Using a self-consistent approximation for the quadratic coefficient, we aim to achieve modifications in thermodynamic parameters that incorporate fluctuations, thereby removing the unphysical maximum observed in the crossover regime of standard theory.
 The inclusion of the $\eta$ term accounts for contributions from scattering states and repulsive interactions between quasi-particles.
 This competition between $r_0(T - T_c)$ and $\Omega(d, T)$ suggests the coexistence of competing phases within the system, with each phase corresponding to a spontaneously broken symmetry.
-As a result, the repulsive fluctuation effects cause unsynchronized behavior among quasi-particles, significantly altering the underlying physics \cite{roger2}.
+As a result, the repulsive fluctuation effects cause non-synchronized behavior among quasi-particles, significantly altering the underlying physics~\cite{Keumo2}.
 This concept of competing states helps explain the emergence of new states that remain unexplained, depending on whether attractive or repulsive interactions dominate.
 Fluctuation effects, similar to the orbital effect, have a greater impact on lower phase destruction compared to higher phases.
 Considering the contributions from scattering states at the Gaussian level clarifies why, in standard Ginzburg-Landau theory, both the dimensional and temperature dependencies of the quadratic coefficient must be taken into account.
 Even when the paramagnetic effect becomes predominant, this approximation holds true.
 We will further discuss the significance and role of the energy parameter $\eta$ later.